slacgismo/grip-webpage/README.md

     2- Use an existing use case as example. (the first 4 lines are required) 3- Update the title on line 2 and start writing markdown for the remainder of the file

+### Changing the home page content

+    Update the subtitle under profile-mode in config.yml. (this requires rerunning the 'hugo server' command for local testing)

 #### To modify existing use-cases update the markdown within any use-case file

 ### Modifying the Getting Started Guide